fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
 Also in case a project is orphaned, then reactivated by a new developer.

+* [CloutStream](https://pinafore.social/accounts/25168) - proposed as a federated replacement for LinkedIn.
+Original Mastodon.social account appears to have been removed, all the links projects tools appear to be down.

-* [Fontina](https://github.com/beta-phenylethylamine/fontina) -  photo-sharing social media network
+* [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
+GH repo has gone read-only, and now says "dead project".